-A pregnant or parenting pupil is entitled to, but not required to take, eight weeks of parental leave.
+A pregnant or parenting pupil is entitled to eight weeks of parental leave.
 This leave may be taken before the birth of the pupil's infant if there is a medical necessity and/or after childbirth during the school year in which the birth takes place, inclusive of any mandatory summer instruction.
 A pregnant or parenting pupil is entitled to additional leave if deemed medically necessary by the student's physician.
 (Ed.
-Code, §§ 46015)
+Code, § 46015)